FFengIll/pdf-cut-white/README.md

 ## Dependency

+- PyMuPDF: it is fitz which do well in pdf IO
 - pypdf: a pure python module for pdf (upgrade of PyPDF2)
 - pdfminer.six: scan pdf elements
 - PySide6: optional for GUI only